tigerfarm/work/book/AndroidChat/README.md

-# Twilio Notify Android Quickstart Implementation Steps
+# Twilio Chat Android Quickstart Implementation Steps

-Following, are the steps I used to set up required configurations and run the sample Twilio notification app on my phone.
+Following, are the steps I used to set up required configurations and run the sample Twilio Chat app on my phone.
 This allows notifications to be sent from my computer, and received on the phone that is running the notification app.

-Once all requirements are configured and the Notify App compiled, I ran the Notify App on my phone.
+Once all requirements are configured and the Chat App compiled, I ran the App on my phone.
-In the app, I register a user identity.
+In the app, for notifications, I register a user identity.
 The identity is used on the server side to create a Twilio Notify Binding.
 ````
-User Notify App >> Twilio Function: register binding >> Twilio creates a Notify Binding.
+User Chat App >> Twilio Function: register binding >> Twilio creates a Notify Binding.

 Laptop program to send a notification >> Twilio >> Google >> Twilio Notify phone app
 Requires a mapping from Twilio to the phone app, through Google.